genericmoniker/mirror/README.md

 pdm run mirror-config --plugins mail weather
 ```

-Some configuration requires using a web browser, so you'll either need to have
+Some configuration requires using a web browser (such as to handle OAuth), so you'll
-a keyboard attached to the device, or you can do configuration on another
+either need to have a keyboard attached to the device, or you can do configuration on
-machine (like a desktop PC) and copy `instance/mirror.db` and
+another machine (like a desktop PC) and copy `instance/mirror.db` and
 `instance/mirror.key` to the device.

 ## Plugins

+Details about plugins requiring non-trivial configuration are explained below.

 ### Activity